qmk/qmk_firmware/keyboards/ortho5by12/readme.md

     make ortho5by12:default:flash

-bootloader doesn't seem to work for the time being. i deleted the last line in ortho5by12.hex and copied the usbasp bootloader onto the end in a test editor, then flashed over avrisp using a teensy2.0(following the qmk isp flashing guide) I used a cut up mcu socket soldered to stripboard to make an isp programming socket. remember to make fuse in the usbasp directory on a new mcu.
+Bootloader doesn't seem to work for the time being.
+I deleted the last line in ortho5by12.hex and copied the USBasp bootloader onto the end in a text editor, then flashed over AVRISP using a Teensy 2.0 (following the [QMK ISP Flashing Guide](https://docs.qmk.fm/#/isp_flashing_guide)).
+I used a cut up MCU socket soldered to stripboard to make an ISP programming socket.
+Remember to make fuse in the USBasp directory on a new MCU.

 ISP pinout